prasadghole/cpptraining/README.md

 # C++ history
 # Constructor
+If a constructor also initializes a given data member, the member initializer is overridden.
 # Constexpr
 # static data members and function
 Order of static variable initializatoin and destruction are undefined.